Transcendental meditation and women

-- A woman in the workplace creates better relationships when she has a warm demeanor, but at the same time cannot afford to be perceived as lightweight—she has to exhibit a sharp focus, determination, and perseverance.
+- A woman in the workplace creates better relationships when she has a warm demeanour.
+At the same time cannot afford to be perceived as lightweight.
+She has to exhibit a sharp focus, determination, and perseverance.

-- A woman who ‘leans in’ might be criticized as too aggressive—while her speech, body language, and action need to reflect energy and stamina, at the same time she needs to be friendly, courteous and calm.
+- A woman who ‘leans in’ might be criticized as too aggressive.
+Her speech, body language, and action need to reflect energy and stamina.
+At the same time she needs to be friendly, courteous and calm.

-- Women tend to be more susceptible to stress than men, but they have to support an equally demanding schedule and workload without becoming stressed, tired, or ill.
+- Women tend to be more susceptible to stress than men.
+However, they have to support an equally demanding schedule and workload without becoming stressed, tired, or ill.

-The Transcendental Meditation (TM) program is an evidence-based approach to maintaining these juggling acts with ease and grace—a portable tool that helps you live your ideals and succeed without losing yourself, your cool, your health, and your mind.
-I personally learned the TM technique when I was a young woman and it enabled me to secure and sustain the chief position in a New York City non-profit organization for more than three decades.
+The Transcendental Meditation (TM) program is an evidence-based approach to maintaining these juggling acts with ease and grace.
+A portable tool that helps you live your ideals and succeed without losing yourself, your cool, your health, and your mind.
+I personally learned the TM technique when I was a young woman.
+It enabled me to secure and sustain the chief position in a New York City non-profit organization for more than three decades.
 But it wasn’t until I began to compare notes with other women in leadership roles that I saw the unmistakable value this technique has for women who are striving to succeed.